A lot of people struggle with tracking calories and macros (protein, carbs and fat) and hitting their ideal macro targets every day.

 A powerful effect of accountability, even self-accountability alone, is that when you have to write something down or record it, this tends to change behavior (for the better).
 A famous maxim in athletic performance and business management is, “If you don’t measure it, you can’t manage it.”

-If you have to log in foods that you know weren’t healthy, your commitment to record that behavior forces you to face up it.
+If you have to log in foods that you know weren’t healthy, your commitment to record that behavior forces you to face up to it.
 Most people will then start making better choices as long as they keep tracking.
 Having too many days with fast food in your diet diary is like having a lot of bad grades on your report card.
 No one wants to see that.

 When you share your food records with a coach, friend, or group, the force of the accountability is even stronger.